 The student will solve problems and analyze data which require knowledge of the General Chemistry and Inorganic Chemistry which include principles of Scientific Measurements, Atomic Theory, Chemical Bonding, Nuclear Chemistry, Gas Laws, Solutions and concept of Acids & Bases.
 The student will also recognize the introductory knowledge of different classes of Organic Compounds.
-This course is for Dental Hygiene students and a requirement for entry into the Nursing Program.
+This course is a requirement for entry into the Dental Hygiene Program.
 Offered in English only.